Jeremy hopes the Force is with him as he pursues a forensics career in the swamps of Louisiana.

-Tall, menacing, with his iconic armor, deep voice, and red lightsaber, Darth Vader has long served as one of film's most iconic villains.
-His betrayal over the Jedi and years of cruelty as a Sith make tarnish a once-good soul, but few would know it considering his brutal orders.
+Tall, menacing, with iconic armor, deep voice, and red lightsaber, Darth Vader has long served as one of film's most iconic villains.
+He once had a good soul, but his betrayal over the Jedi, his brutal orders and years of cruelty as a Sith meant few would know it.

 Darth Vader had a total of 23 years to serve the Dark Side, and in that time, he entered more battles and concocted more plots than the movies have time to reveal.
 So, what secrets is this half-machine, half-man Sith Lord still concealing from all but the most devoted Star Wars fans?
 Here are ten awesome facts you probably didn't know about Darth Vader!